vaeryn-uk/vul/README.md

 ### MultiBorder widget

 A reusable variation of a border widget that allows defining multiple, overlaid borders in its style definition.
 See `UVulMultiBorder`.

+### Collapsed panel widget

+Contains content that is shown/hidden when a connected button is pushed.
+See `UVulCollapsedPanel`.

 ### Centralization of random number generation